Skip to main content

 • A morning break is usually arranged at approximately the 30 mile mark.
 This break includes snacks and water.

-• There is an additional water station somewhere in between the hotel and morning break station.
+• There is an additional water station somewhere between the hotel and morning break station.
 If you are in an early or late group, it may not be there.
 If you need food or water, stop and buy what you need.

 • On long days there may also be an afternoon break, with a water station somewhere along the road.

 • Plan your day so that you arrive at the hotel no later than 5 pm (3 pm is better).
-If you arrive by 5 pm you will have time to shower, get a quick supper and be ready for the evening meeting, which we try to start at 7 pm.
+If you arrive by 5 pm you will have time to shower, get a quick supper, and be ready for the evening meeting, which we try to start at 7 pm.
 The earlier you arrive at the hotel the more relaxed your evening will be.
 However, if you arrive before 2 pm, the hotel may not have the rooms available yet.

 • Each evening there is a meeting, and all riders are required to attend.
 If you cannot attend the evening meeting, please let someone know.
 This meeting includes information for the next day’s ride and this is where you get maps and cue sheets for the next day.
-It also includes a worship service; usually a little singing and a short meditation from the ride pastor, and sometimes one of the riders speak.
+It also includes a worship service (usually a little singing and a short meditation from the ride pastor), and sometimes one of the riders speak.
 The meeting starts at 7 pm (on the 100-mile “century” day we might start a little later).

 Stuff you need to know